RustCrypto/asm-hashes/README.md

 enabled `asm` feature `md5`, `sha-1`, `sha2` and `whirlpool` crates will use code from this repository.

+## NOTE: this repo is in maintenance mode only

+Now that inline assembly is stable (as of Rust 1.59), assembly should be added directly to the relevant crates at <https://github.com/RustCrypto/hashes>.

+For more information, see [#45].

 ## Supported Platforms

 All crates are tested on the following platforms: